shabeeha196/speechify-qa-case-study/Feature_Analysis.md

 Text-to-Speech Conversion

+---

-## Description
+## Business Requirement

-The Text-to-Speech feature allows users to enter or paste text into the application and convert it into spoken audio using different AI voices.
+The application should allow users to enter or paste text and convert it into natural-sounding speech using available voices.

+---

-## Goal
+## Primary Goal

-To verify that users can successfully convert text into audio while ensuring the feature is reliable, user-friendly, and performs correctly under different conditions.
+Allow users to listen to written content quickly and accurately.

+---

+## Actors

+- Guest User
+- Registered User

+---

+## Inputs

+- Text
+- Voice Selection
+- Speed Selection

+---

+## Outputs

+- Generated Audio
+- Playback Controls

+---

+## Assumptions

+- User has internet connection.
+- Supported browser is being used.
+- Text entered is within supported limits.